Applied Materials and Sustainability Sciences (AMSS)

 Sun rays bouncing off of Earth's atmospheric shield

-• Research and discovery around new, environmentally benign, scalable aerosol materials that may feature desirable properties for solar radiation management campaigns.
+Research and discovery around new, environmentally benign, scalable aerosol materials that may feature desirable properties for climate intervention science.
 This includes stratospheric aerosol injection and cirrus cloud thinning

 Meet the Team